marianacoimbra/hunt-api/README.md

 # hunt-api
-a simple api using mongoose
+Simple api, using mongoose for crud